meridianp/fxml3/RAG_IMPLEMENTATION_STATUS.md

 - The vector store implementation is updated for Pinecone API v3.0.0+
 - Knowledge can be retrieved by category with semantic search

+## Completed Integration

+1. **API Key Integration**
+   - ✅ Updated Pinecone API key in the `.env` file
+   - ✅ Successfully populated the vector database with knowledge chunks

+2. **Multi-Agent Integration**
+   - ✅ Connected the RAG system to the agent framework
+   - ✅ Implemented context augmentation for agent reasoning
+   - ✅ Created RAG-based validation for wave patterns
+   - ✅ Enhanced LLM-based reasoning with Elliott Wave theory context

 ## Next Steps

-1. **API Key Update**
-   - The Pinecone API key needs to be updated in the `.env` file
-   - Run `load_knowledge_to_pinecone.py` to populate the vector database

-2. **Multi-Agent Integration**
-   - Connect the RAG system to the agent framework
-   - Implement context augmentation for agent reasoning
-   - Create RAG-based validation for wave patterns

-3. **Knowledge Enhancement**
+1. **Knowledge Enhancement**
    - Add more Elliott Wave literature and resources
    - Enhance the categorization with finer-grained topics
    - Improve embedding quality with domain-specific tuning

-4. **Performance Optimization**
+2. **Performance Optimization**
    - Add caching for frequent queries
    - Implement retrieval re-ranking for better results
    - Fine-tune embedding parameters for Elliott Wave domain